kunaalm/HA-Chromium-Kiosk/README.md

 ## Summary

-The `ha-chromium-kiosk.sh` script performs the following tasks:
+The `ha-chromium-kiosk-setup.sh` script performs the following tasks:
 - Updates and upgrades the Debian system packages.
 - Creates a dedicated `kiosk` user for the kiosk environment.
 - Installs necessary packages, including X server, Chromium, Openbox, and utilities.